bljessica/bljessica/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript.
-- 🤔 I’m looking for help with how to study continuously and efficiently
+- 🤔 I’m looking for help with how to study continuously and efficiently.
-- 💬 Ask me about anything
+- 💬 Ask me about anything.

 ![](https://github-readme-stats.vercel.app/api?username=bljessica)